e99 Online Shopping Mall

 Editorial Review

-This book highlights the advantages and disadvantages of various software development lifecycle models, and describes when to apply testing -- and when to use other, more cost-effective techniques.
-It also shows how to incorporate V&V techniques if your organization does not have a written procedure, and explains how to implement the inspection process. ...
+This book provides techniques and up-to-date information to help develop economical, high quality software.
+It explains the advantages and disadvantages of various software development lifecycle models, and suggests when to apply testing and when to use other, more cost-effective techniques.
+It also shows how to incorporate verification and validation techniques if your organization does not have a written procedure, and how to implement the inspection process.
+Focusing on practical solutions and including useful models which can be modified to suit the reader, this is a handy reference to all software quality issues. ...
 Read more

 Customer Reviews (2)